Strategic Business Planning

 Corporate planning is most effective when it is seen as an SBU advocate.
 For instance, pressure testing SBU plans should be seen as a benefit to the SBU head, not part of corporate-level validation.

-GEM Strategy Management uses a number of tools and frameworks throughout the strategic planning process to achieve optimal results.
+GEM Strategy Management, Inc. uses some tools and frameworks throughout the strategic planning process to achieve optimal results.
 Tools used to identify key strategic issues include external customer research, competitive benchmarking, technology evolution mapping, market segmentation, and scenario analysis.

 Assuming an effective communication plan is in place, strategic programming should include three elements: